The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Introduction

 Our study also connects to the broader literature on generalizations of the classical Bin Packing Problem (\BPP{}), aimed at capturing features that arise in complex real-world applications---see, e.g.,~\citep{baldacci_numerically_2024,ceselli2008optimization,DellAmicoDI12,DellAmicoFI20,MartinovicSCF23,sadykov2013bin,wei_new_2020}.
 Among the most relevant and related variants, the \textit{Class-Constrained Bin Packing Problem} (\CBPP{})~\citep{BORGES2020106455,Shachnai2001313,E2006class} assumes that items are partitioned into classes and imposes a limit on the number of distinct classes allowed per bin.
 The \textit{Bin Packing Problem with Minimum Color Fragmentation} (\BPPMCF{})~\citep{BOLOGNA25,bergman2019binary,casazza2014mathematical,mehrani2022models} aims to minimize the number of bins used for each color, encouraging the grouping of items of the same type, under the constraint that only a fixed number of bins is available.
 While these models incorporate class-based constraints, they do not account for class-dependent setup costs or setup weights, nor do they model the trade-off between bin usage and class activation.
-To the best of our knowledge, the \BPPS{} is the first problem to address this setting by considering that setup operations are both capacity-consuming and cost-inducing, depending on the classes of the items packed into each bin.
+To the best of our knowledge, the \BPPS{} is the first problem to address this setting by accounting for setup operations that are both capacity-consuming and cost-inducing, depending on the classes of items packed into each bin.
+Finally, it is worth mentioning the following two recent \BPP{} generalizations. \citet{Baldi2019} introduce the \textit{Generalized Bin Packing Problem with Bin-dependent Item Profits}, in which bins may have different costs and capacities, items may be compulsory or optional, and the profit generated by an item depends on the bin to which it is assigned.
+The objective is to minimize the cost of the selected bins minus the profits of the packed items. \citet{Crainic2021} study \textit{Multi- and Single-Period Variable Cost and Size Bin Packing Problems with Assignment Costs}, which combine bin-selection costs with item-to-bin assignment costs; the multi-period variant also accounts for the availability of items and bins over time, while items that are not assigned to any bin incur an additional cost.

+To position the \BPPS{} within the nomenclature introduced by~\citet{Crainic2021}, we use their labeling scheme $D/C/B/K/T[\cdot]$.
+Here, $D$ denotes the number of physical dimensions; $C\in\{U,V\}$ and $B\in\{U,V\}$ indicate whether bin costs and sizes, respectively, are unique or variable; $K\in\{S,M\}$ distinguishes between single- and multiple-type item settings; $T\in\{1,N,C\}$ denotes a single-period, multi-period, or continuous-time representation; and $[\cdot]$ lists additional problem-specific attributes.
+Accordingly, the \BPPS{} can be labeled as $1/U/U/M=m/1[\text{Setup}]$: it is a one-dimensional, single-period problem with identical bins and $m$ item classes, in which activating a class in a bin incurs both a setup cost and an additional capacity consumption.
+The attribute $[\text{Setup}]$ identifies a mechanism not covered by the attributes explicitly listed in~\citet{Crainic2021}.